 The hurricane season in Florida runs from June 1st through the end of November.
-While storms can certainly strike at any point during hurricane season, the most likely time for a hurricane to hit Florida is between mid-August to late October.
-Early to mid September is the official peak of hurricane season.
+While storms can certainly strike at any point during hurricane season, the most likely time for a hurricane to hit Florida is from mid-August to late October.
+Early to mid September is the official peak time of hurricane season.

 During hurricane season, Florida has a higher hurricane risk than any other state in the United States.
 On record since 1851, approximately 120 hurricanes have made landfall in Florida.
 This startling number is about double the storms that have hit Texas, the second-largest cyclone susceptible state.

 These numbers reveal that Florida is the state most frequently struck by devastating storms, emphasizing the need for inhabitants to prepare for hurricane season.
 This involves preparing an emergency plan, strengthening your house, and ensuring you have a comprehensive home and flood protection insurance policy.

 The southern Florida county of Monroe has been hit by more hurricanes than any other, followed by Miami-Dade and Broward Counties to the east.
 Sixty-six hurricanes have hit the Florida panhandle in recorded history.
 Of these 66 hurricanes, 14 of them had a Category 3 or higher rating.

 Storm severity, size, and the direction in which the tropical storm approaches your location can all fluctuate, so pay attention to whatever the experts and news reporters are saying.
 Wind speeds in tropical storms range from 39 to 73 mph, whereas hurricanes have winds of 74 mph or more.
 Tropical depressions are cyclones that have sustained winds of 38 miles per hour or less.
 The storm surge is usually the most dangerous part of the cyclone.